 Another no-brainer is to use clean water to water your orchids.
 This may seem obvious to you, but dirty, contaminated irrigation water is one cause of brown spot and rot in orchid leaves.
 In some nurseries and greenhouses, plants may be infected as a result of crowded growing conditions and contaminated water splashing on multiple plants.

 If you have “old,” standing rainwater that you want to use on your orchids, it may be better to use that rainwater on your garden or lawn instead.
 Microorganisms might have multiplied in that “old” rainwater, making it risky to use for your orchids.
+If you are curious to learn more, read about whether it is safe to use rainwater to water orchids here.

 Sterilize Your Gardening Tools and Supplies